What level do I need to be to join?

 What club competitions are held each year and where can I find out further details?

 We host 8/9 internal club competitions a year.
-Upcoming competitions are listed on the homepage of this site and there are also links to pages outlining the relevant criteria for specific competitions.
+Upcoming competitions are listed on the Events/Competitions page and there are also links to pages outlining the relevant criteria for specific competitions as well as entry forms.

 As a member, do I have to enter competitions?

-Entry to Club competitions is free and voluntary.
+Entry to Club competitions is voluntary and free for Silver and Gold members.

 Synchronised skating (otherwise known as Synchro)